snatella/wine-builder-ubuntu-docker/README.md

 - `docker run --rm --env build_cores=$CORES -v $DIR/build/:/build/ -it molotovsh/wine-builder-ubuntu`

 (You can skip the build_cores and volume bind, but just remember to set them before you try a build).

+# Notes

+### I think I found a bug

+Please open an issue on Github throughly describing your setup, distro, docker version, console output, where you got your wine sources from etc.

+### I'd like a new feature or package included

+Please open an issue on Github describing your request.

+### I built a wine runner and game X doesn't work!

+So ultimately you may need to apply patches or pick a known compatible wine version.
+If you can get some known working sources, you could put them in `$DIR/build/wine-git/` and use them in a build of your own!

+### Do you accept PRs?

+Of course, but before you spend lots of time working on something I'd suggest you create an issue on Github to describe what you're thinking.

+I'm open to PRs that make the system more flexible or helper scripts that would setup git folders with particular wine sources.